mnot/I-D/rfc5988bis/draft.md

 # HTML Serialisation of Links

-HTML {{W3C.REC-html5-20141028}} motivated the original syntax of the Link header, and many of the design decisions in this document are driven by a desire to stay compatible with it.
+HTML {{W3C.REC-html5-20141028}} motivated the original syntax of the Link header field, and many of the design decisions in this document are driven by a desire to stay compatible with it.

-In HTML, the link element can be mapped to links as specified here by using the "href" attribute for the target URI, and "rel" to convey the relation type, as in the Link header.
+In HTML, the link element can be mapped to links as specified here by using the "href" attribute for the target URI, and "rel" to convey the relation type, as in the Link header field.
 The context of the link is the URI associated with the entire HTML document.

 All of the link relation types defined by HTML have been included in the Link Relation Type registry, so they can be used without modification.
 However, there are several potential ways to